mui/material-ui/docs/src/pages/css-in-js/advanced/advanced.md

 We have [an official plugin](https://github.com/hupe1980/gatsby-plugin-material-ui) that enables server-side rendering for `@material-ui/styles`.
 Refer to the plugin's page for setup and usage instructions.

-Refer to [this example](https://github.com/mui-org/material-ui/blob/next/examples/gatsby-next) for an up-to-date usage example.
+Refer to [this example project](https://github.com/mui-org/material-ui/blob/next/examples/gatsby-next) for an up-to-date usage example.

 ### Next.js